SoftwareKater/nx-confusion/documentation/ARTICLE.md

 ### What This Is Not

-There will not be any databases, so no persistence of any kinds of information.
-This also implies that there is no authentication or any form of account.
+There will be no databases involved, so no persistence of any kinds of information.
+There is no authentication or authorization and generally no treatment of security issues.
 We will also exclude continuous integration, version control systems and testing.
+Those things should all be part of the development process of any app, but would go beyond the scope of this article.

 ### From the Idea to the Mockup to the Architecture